 Scorpions are great climbers and will readily scale brick, wood, stucco and most any siding on a house.
 This means if you let them live around the home, some will invariably move inside.
 They do this seeking both warmth and refuge and once inside, will require extensive treatments to exterminate established populations.
 Treating them outside is both easier and less costly and should be done on a regular basis if you reside where scorpions are present.

-Controlling a scorpion problem involves treating the main nest sites.
+Controlling a scorpion problem involves treating the main nest sites and keeping a “scorpion free” zone around the home.
 If you preventive treat for scorpions, you can many times reduce the population living around the home so few if any come inside.
 This is by far the best approach.
 So if you’re seeing some in the yard, don’t wait.
 Treat now and in the long run it will prove a lot easier to get rid of them.
 Once inside the home, there are various products and methods needed to deal with the locations they’ll most likely want to nest.

 Getting the local turf, flower beds and mulch areas soaked will insure you penetrate down where scorpions like to hide.
 Be sure to spray the sides of the home with it as well.
 Direct the spray at the foot of the foundation and come up at least 3 feet.
 Since scorpions will regularly climb up just about any building, treating the side of the home is important and should be done a regular basis.
 Just keep children and pets away when the application is done but they will be able to safely access the treatment sights once all areas are dry.
 This will usually be within an hour of the application.